 Supervised machine learning algorithms can be used to apply what has been learned from past experiences onto new data and predict future events.
 It starts analysis from a known training dataset, producing an inferred function that makes a prediction output.
 This kind of system can provide targets for any new dataset once it has enough experience.
 It can also compare its output to the real output and adjust its model accordingly.

-Unsupervised machine learning study how systems can infer a function to identify a hidden structure derived from unlabeled data.
+Unsupervised machine learning studies how systems can infer a function to identify a hidden structure derived from unlabeled data.
 The focus is not on the output.
 Instead, it is on the hidden structures found by exploring the unlabeled and non-classified dataset.

 How does this apply to SAP Business One?